iguanamarina/iguanamarina/README.md

 I am a Biostatistician at [Biostatech S.L.](http://biostatech.com/nuestro-equipo/juan-arias/) and a researcher in Computational Neuroscience working at [GRID-BDS](https://grid-usc.com/equipo) while developing my doctoral thesis in biostatistics applied to the diagnosis of neurodegenerative diseases.
 Previously, I worked as research assistant to Prof. Andrew Kemp at [Swansea University](https://genialscience.org.uk).

-- :page_facing_up: Academic background: Biology B.Sc. :four_leaf_clover:, Clinical Neurosciences M.Sc. 🧠 & Statistical Techniques M.Sc. :bar_chart:
+- :memo: Academic background: Biology B.Sc. :shamrock:, Clinical Neurosciences M.Sc. 🧠 & Statistical Techniques M.Sc. :chart:
 - :computer: My coding interests include **R**, **Phyton**, and **LaTeX**.
 - :notebook: I am currently writing an article on **[Functional Data Analysis for Neuroimaging](https://arxiv.org/abs/2102.02908)**.
 - :notebook: I am also working on a research project on the influence of environmental variables on health outcomes for UCI patients.
 - :radio: I am co-host of a **[science & comedy podcast](https://linktr.ee/idus_podcast)**.
-- :email: You can reach me at: juanantonio.arias.lopez@usc.es
+- :mailbox: You can reach me at: juanantonio.arias.lopez@usc.es
 - 👁️ Further info and full CV at my [personal webpage and portfolio](https://juan-arias.xyz).

 ---